 Who doesn’t love colorful birds, especially when they flutter and flitter around in our gardens and yards?

 Waking up to the chirping sounds of these tiny wonders is a positive start to our day.
-There are numerous varieties of vibrant birds that get drawn to bird feeders, from blue jays and cardinals to doves and hummingbirds.
+There are numerous varieties of vibrant birds drawn to bird feeders, from blue jays and cardinals to doves and hummingbirds.

 But sadly, birds aren’t the only species that are interested in your feeders.
 You will notice that all kinds of rodents, including mice, find their way to this food source.

 The first rule of getting rid of mice is not attracting them to your home in the first place!